 Unless otherwise agreed by the Parties, any «Customer Name» Above-CHWM Load service elections, Dedicated Resource additions, and other elections made under this Agreement prior to the notice made under section 11.2 shall continue to be applicable under the new purchase obligation, provided that BPA may update such terms and conditions consistent with the then-current terms of the new purchase obligation, and additional costs may apply for service under «Customer Name»’s new purchase obligation as described in section 11.6.

+Option 1: Include the following for customers that are not JOEs

-11.2 Notice and Conditions to Change Purchase Obligation
+11.2 Notice and Conditions to Change Purchase Obligation and to Join a JOE

+Written notices sent under this section 11.2 must comply with section 1 of Exhibit I. The following sections 11.2.2, 11.2.3 and 11.2.4 shall be in accordance with Section 5(b)(7) of the Northwest Power Act.

+Sub-Option 1: Include the following for customers that do not operate their own Balancing Authority Area.

+11.2.1 Notice of Change to Purchase Obligation

 No sooner than October 1, 2028, «Customer Name» may provide written notice to BPA to request a change to its purchase obligation pursuant to section 11.1 above.
 Such notice to BPA must be at least three years prior to the start of the Rate Period the purchase obligation change would be effective. «Customer Name»’s notice shall state: (1) the purchase obligation request, and (2) the Rate Period «Customer Name» requests the change to be effective.
 The latest date that «Customer Name» may provide notice to request a change to its purchase obligation is September 30, 2037 for a purchase obligation change effective on October 1, 2040.